slonigiraf/whitepaper/ENG.md

 Paid interview is a known instrument to recruit a specialist when there is a deficit of qualified candidates.
 The recommendation letter market can save a budget for paid interviews because employers can get a reimbursement for a weak candidate.

+## Corporate education
+TODO: write this section about mentors and mentees

 ## Education